End-to-end-provenance/RDataTracker/README.md

 To capture provenance for an R script, set the working directory, load the RDataTracker package (as above), and enter the following:
+'''

-> prov.run("my-script.R")
+prov.run("my-script.R")
+'''

-where "my-script.R" is an R script on the working directory.
+where "my-script.R" is an R script in the working directory.
 The prov.run command will execute the script and save the provenance in a subdirectory called "prov_my-script" under the current provenance directory (as above).

 To capture provenance for a console session, enter the following:
+'''

-> prov.init()
+prov.init()
+'''
 and enter commands at the R console.
-To save the provenance collected so far to a subdirectory called "prov_console" under the currrent provenance directory (as above), enter the following:
+To save the provenance collected so far to a subdirectory called "prov_console" under the current provenance directory (as above), enter the following:
+'''

-> prov.save()
+prov.save()
+'''
 To save the provenance and quit provenance collection, enter the
 following:
+'''

-> prov.quit()
+prov.quit()
+'''

-To view the last provenance collected in DDG Explorer, enter the
+To view a graphical representation of the last provenance collected in DDG Explorer, enter the
 following:
+'''

-> prov.display()
+prov.display()
+'''
 Note that various parameters of the prov.run and prov.init functions may be used to control where the provenance is stored, the level of detail collected, and whether earlier provenance at the same location